Jenkins MCP server

 Claude Desktop Configuration

-Configure the MCP server in your Claude Desktop settings file:
+You'll need to add the MCP server to your Claude Desktop configuration file:

 Add the following configuration: